 The central star is a spectroscopic binary with a period of about 16 days.
 It is a variable star, probably as a result of having dust in orbit around it.

 NGC 2170 is a reflection nebula in Monoceros.
+It is popularly known as the Angel Nebula.
 It was discovered by William Herschel on October 16, 1784.

 Dreyer’s Nebula – IC 447